tanvii-18/Node.js/mongoDB/product_API/README.md

 Sort products by price (ascending or descending)

-Pagination with page number, limit, total count, and total pages
+Pagination with:

+Page number

+Limit

+Total product count

+Total pages

 Graceful error handling when no products are found

-🧠 Pagination Explained (Student Friendly)
+🧠 Pagination Explained (Student-Friendly)

-Pagination helps divide large datasets into smaller chunks.
+Pagination is used to divide large datasets into smaller parts.
-Instead of sending all products at once, the API sends a limited number of products per page.
+Instead of sending all products at once, the API sends a limited number of products per request.

 Example: